scooter99boston/bbu-gf/docs/gf_controlled/governing_body_policies.md

 1. All Bedrock Consortium Governing Bodies SHOULD strive to reach decisions by consensus.
 2. Consensus MAY be achieved via discussion at a web-meeting or face-to-face meeting or via any online mechanism, such as a mailing list, that provides adequate notice to all members and enables any member to lodge an objection and request a formal vote.
 3. When a formal vote is required, it MUST be conducted using a voting process agreeable to the majority of the group, or if such an agreement cannot be reached, then under Roberts Rules of Order, Newly Revised , 11th Edition, ISBN 978-0-306-82021-2.
-4. If members feel that a decision has been reached improperly, they may appeal the decision to the Bedrock Consortium BoD who MUST serve as the final authority in all disagreements.
+4. If members feel that a decision has been reached improperly, they may appeal the decision to the Bedrock Consortium Governing Board who MUST serve as the final authority in all disagreements.

 ## 8. Intellectual Property Rights
 1. In keeping with the mission of the Bedrock Consortium Foundation as an open public trust organization, all contributions by participants in a Bedrock Consortium Governing Body MUST be free of intellectual property rights or other usage restrictions.